pauldwhitman/uaegoldenvisa/README.md

 | Total ||| 354.57 AED |

 ## Stage 3: Change status
 In the previous stage, your visa was cancelled.
-At this point, you do not have an active visa and you are currently in the _grace period_.
-You need to perform the _logical equivalent_ of exiting the UAE and re-entering using an _Entry Permit (EP)_.
-You can achieve this by flying out of the UAE and returning, or simply paying for a _Change Status_ procedure _(highly recommended)_.
-When this stage is complete, you will have _"re-entered"_ the country using an _Entry Permit (EP)_.
+At this point, you do not have an active visa and you are currently within the _grace period_.
+You need to perform the _logical equivalent_ of exiting the UAE and re-enter using an _Entry Permit (EP)_.
+You can achieve this by flying out of the UAE and returning, or simply performing the _Change Status_ procedure, formally known as `RESIDENCY - ALL RESIDENCE TYPES - CHANGE STATUS - CHANGE STATUS`.
+When this stage is completed successfully, you will have _"re-entered"_ the country using an _Entry Permit (EP)_.

-### Formal ICA process name
-`RESIDENCY - ALL RESIDENCE TYPES - CHANGE STATUS - CHANGE STATUS`.

 ### Who can do this?
 PRO or you (through ICA website).

-### Input
-Stage 2 needs to complete.

-### Output
-You will receive an _Entry Permit_ PDF file.

 ### Cost
 | Fees Description | Amount (AED) | VAT Amount (AED) 5% | Total with VAT |